bioinformaticsdotca/BiCG_2019/Module8/Module8_Lab.md

 R
 ```

 The file [Module8_Lab_ballgown.R](https://raw.githubusercontent.com/bioinformaticsdotca/BiCG_2019/master/Module8/Module8_Lab_ballgown.R) will help you to run differential expression analysis with the Ballgown package.
+Copy and paste the commands from this file into your terminal once R has started (you should see ">" as a prompt).

 Have a look at the Ballgrown package and manual document as well
 https://www.bioconductor.org/packages/release/bioc/html/ballgown.html